MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-userexperiencevirtualization.md

 <!-- SyncUnlistedWindows8Apps-Description-Begin -->
 <!-- Description-Source-ADMX -->
-This policy setting defines the default settings sync behavior of the User Experience Virtualization (UE-V) Agent for Windows apps that are not explicitly listed in Windows App List.
+This policy setting defines the default settings sync behavior of the User Experience Virtualization (UE-V) Agent for Windows apps that aren't explicitly listed in Windows App List.
 By default, the UE-V Agent only synchronizes settings of those Windows apps included in the Windows App List.
 With this setting enabled, the settings of all Windows apps not expressly disable in the Windows App List are synchronized.
 With this setting disabled, only the settings of the Windows apps set to synchronize in the Windows App List are synchronized.
-If you do not configure this policy setting, any defined values are deleted.
+If you don't configure this policy setting, any defined values are deleted.
 <!-- SyncUnlistedWindows8Apps-Description-End -->

 <!-- SyncUnlistedWindows8Apps-Editable-Begin -->